withoutairs/wait/README.md

 ## Description

-The wait gem executes a block until there's a result.
+The wait gem executes a block until there's a valid (by default, truthy) result.
 Useful for blocking script execution until:
 * an HTTP request was successful
 * a port has opened
 * an external process has started